-Oral health care is a growing field with increasing demand as the overall population ages, cosmetic dentistry options increase in popularity and access to health insurance opens.
-According to the American Dental Education Association, dentists evaluate the overall health of their patients; perform clinical procedures such as exams, fillings, crowns, implants, extractions and corrective surgeries; and perform general dentistry or practices in one of nine dental specialties.
+Oral health care is a growing field with increasing demand as the overall population ages, cosmetic dentistry options increase in popularity, and access to health insurance opens.
+According to the American Dental Education Association, dentists evaluate the overall health of their patients; perform clinical procedures such as exams, fillings, crowns, implants, extractions, and corrective surgeries; and perform general dentistry or practices in one of nine dental specialties.

 NOTE: Pre-dental is not a major or a program, and The University of Tampa does not have a dental school.
-Pre-dental is an interest or path students choose that advisors help guide on their journey towards applying to dental school.
+Pre-dental is an interest or path students choose that advisors help guide them on their journey towards applying to dental school.

 Preparing for Dental School

 Dental school is a graduate program; to become eligible to apply to dental school students need to earn a bachelor's degree and take specific pre-requisites (classes that dental schools require).
 At UT, students can earn a bachelor's degree and take pre-requisite courses.
 They will need to choose a major, as pre-dental is not a major or a program at UT.

 Students who are interested in going to dental school typically major in biology, chemistry, or biochemistry.
 These majors include most of the required courses for entrance into dental programs and will help prepare students for the Dental Admissions Test (DAT).
 However, other degrees can also prepare students for health professions; thus students are encouraged to major in the field where they excel and should consult the pre-health professions advisor about course work.

 Basic pre-requisite courses required for dental school* (Each dental school has its own set of pre-requisites, and students need to research the admission requirements of each school to which they are intending to apply.):